nkutigwa/gitProject/README.md

 # gitProject
-This is my firs GitHub Repository
+This is my first GitHub Repository